RikusW/MegaU2S/Documentation/Images.md

 ![U2S artwork](files/U2S.png)

 # Extension Boards
 There are 20 sets of 3 extension boards available, a HVPP board, a level translator board and a pinout adapter board for common Atmel pinouts.
-Thanks to megal0maniac for taking these highres photos :)
+Thanks to megal0maniac for taking these highres photos :) [Imgur page](https://imgur.com/a/rblx5#0)

 HVPP/HVSP board (ST662)
 ![Extension artwork](files/V101_HVPP.jpg)